Stallings, Kornet and Baldwin IV met the media Monday in Dayton

-2012-13: Vanderbilt head coach Kevin Stallings has taken the Commodore basketball program to unparalleled heights in his 13 years at the helm, with success coming on the floor and in the classroom during his tenure.
-His teams have advanced to six NCAA Tournaments, including five in the last six years and three consecutive tournaments (2010, 2011, 2012).
+Vanderbilt head coach Kevin Stallings took the Commodore basketball program to unparalleled heights in his 17 years at the helm, with success coming on the floor and in the classroom during his tenure.
+His teams advanced to seven NCAA Tournaments - including five in the last nine years and three consecutive tournaments (2010, 2011, 2012) for the first time in program history.
 He became the first coach to take two Vanderbilt teams to the Sweet 16 of the NCAA Tournament since the 64-65 team format (2004 and 2007).
-He has coached three SEC Players of the Year (Dan Langhi, Derrick Byars, Shan Foster), and 26 All-SEC performers.
+He coached three SEC Players of the Year (Dan Langhi, Derrick Byars, Shan Foster) with the Commodores, and 37 All-SEC performers.
 His 2012 team captured the SEC Tournament Championship, the first time a Commodore team has won the tournament in 60 years.
-He has coached seven 20-win campaigns with the Commodores, the most in school history, and stands only 18 wins away from becoming the school's all-time victories leader.
-Additionally, he has mentored 41 members of the SEC Academic Honor Roll in his tenure, and currently has three former players playing on an NBA roster.
+He coached eight 20-win campaigns with the Commodores, the most in school history, and is the school’s all-time victories leader, an accomplishment he achieved in the 2013-14 campaign.
+Additionally, he has mentored 53 members of the SEC Academic Honor Roll in his tenure, and had seven players drafted in the NBA Draft.

 This kind of success comes as no surprise to the players who put on the Vanderbilt jersey when adjectives like competitive, personable, passionate, intense, honest, hard-working, knowledgeable and prepared describe their coach and the program they represent.

-Stallings became the second Vanderbilt coach in school history to have three 20-win seasons (Roy Skinner) after the 2006-07 season.
-He now has seven 20-win seasons, all in the last nine years, and now is the all-time leader in 20-win seasons, surpassing the legendary Skinner, who had six.
+• Stallings had eight 20-win seasons, and is the all-time leader in 20-win seasons, surpassing the legendary Roy Skinner, who had six.

-In fact, in his 33 years as a player or coach, success has followed Stallings throughout his basketball career as a player at Purdue, an assistant at both Purdue and Kansas and his previous head coaching position at Illinois State.
-During the time span, Stallings has been a part of 24 seasons with 20-or-more victories and a basketball season that concluded during postseason play 28 times.
+In fact, in his 37 years as a player or coach, success followed Stallings throughout his basketball career as a player at Purdue, an assistant at both Purdue and Kansas and his previous head coaching position at Illinois State.
+During the time span, Stallings has been a part of 25 seasons with 20-or-more victories and a basketball season that concluded during postseason play 30 times.

-Stallings has guided the Commodores to postseason play in seven out of the last eight seasons and in 10 out of his 13 years at Vanderbilt.
-Included in those appearances are two Sweet 16 berths and back-to-back NCAA appearances in 2007 and 2008 and three consecutive berths from 2010-2012, a program first.
+Stallings guided the Commodores to postseason play in nine out of his last 12 seasons and in 12 out of his 17 years at Vanderbilt.
+Included in those appearances were two Sweet 16 berths and back-to-back NCAA appearances in 2007 and 2008 and three consecutive berths from 2010-2012, a program first.

-In 2011-12, his Commodore team won 25 games for the second time in his tenure while also tying a program-best for wins, and captured the SEC Tournament Championship for the first time in 60 years, knocking off eventual national champion Kentucky in the finals.
+In 2011-12, his Commodore team won 25 games for the second time in his tenure while also tying a program-best for wins.
+The 2011-12 team captured the SEC Tournament Championship for the first time in 60 years, knocking off eventual national champion Kentucky in the finals.
 Vanderbilt advanced to its third consecutive NCAA Tournament, and in June of 2012, had three players in the first 31 picks of the NBA Draft (John Jenkins, 23rd, Hawks; Festus Ezeli, 30th, Golden State; Jeffery Taylor, 31st, Charlotte), another program first.

 The 2010-11 team knocked off five teams that advanced to the NCAA Tournament, including Kentucky, who eventually advanced to the Final Four.
 John Jenkins emerged as one of the nation's top shooters and led the SEC in scoring and three-pointers made.
 Under Stallings' tutelage, Festus Ezeli blossomed into an all-SEC center, and Jeffery Taylor continued to be on one of the premiere perimeter players in the nation.